The Human Factor – Building Sustainability and Resiliency into the Facilities Management Organization

 It's More Than Just a Storm: Preparing for Major Climatic Events Today and in the Future

-Maxime St. Denis1, Maria Mottillo1, Norman Shippee2 1Public Services and Procurement Canada 2Risk Sciences International
+Maxime St. Denis1, Maria Mottillo1, Neil Comer2 1Public Services and Procurement Canada 2Risk Sciences International

 The objective of this presentation is to provide an overview of climate projections that were determined for extreme weather events in the National Capital Area, show how PSPC plans to use and share the information for climate adaptation, and visit what is next for climate change adaptation priorities at PSPC.